 RIT announces summer session course offerings in online format

-In addition, matriculated and non-matriculated undergraduate students will receive grants when they register for six or more undergraduate credits this summer.
+In addition, matriculated undergraduate students will receive grants when they register for six or more undergraduate credits this summer.
 Students registering for six to eight undergraduate credits will receive a grant of up to $2,000 for the summer semester; students registering for nine to 11 undergraduate credits will receive a grant of up to $3,500 for the summer semester; and students registering for 12 or more undergraduate credits will receive a grant of up to $5,000 for the summer semester.
 Students are eligible for only one financial award.

 RIT’s Office of Financial Aid and Scholarships will apply the grants, which are in addition to any other need-based eligibility the students may have, as a credit toward summer semester bills.